A Room for Prayer

 Allen E. Likkel is minister of recruiting and training for Christian Reformed Home Missions.

-Reformed Worship 5 © September 1987 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 5 © September 1987, Calvin Institute of Christian Worship.
 Used by permission.